Snevee/seo1/README.md

 <tr>
 <td>Meta Description</td>
 <td>NOT FOUND </td>
-<td>Their is no meta description in the page.<p>
+<td>Their is no meta description in the page.<br>
  Meta descriptions can be upto 160 characters. </td>
-<td>Meta Descriptions should be used as this helps Search Engines understand what the page is about and index your web pages accordingly for relevant keywords or keyword phrases.<p>
+<td>Meta Descriptions should be used as this helps Search Engines understand what the page is about and index your web pages accordingly for relevant keywords or keyword phrases.<br>
 <b>Meta description suggestion </b> : JMC is run by the Sisters of Jesus and Mary Congregation that originated in France in 1818.
 It was founded by a noble lady St. Claudine Thevenet. t focuses on intellectual, cultural, social, aesthetic and spiritual development of our students to make them compassionate and committed human beings.
 JMC welcomes students of all religions .</td>

 </tr>